quasar098/ctf-writeups/amateursctf-2023/minceraft/README.md

 i did not end up finding it somehow, i do not know how

-i am very angry about it because i spent way too long on this one as well, and i have over 4k hours in the 'craft
+i am very angry about it because i spent way too long on this one as well, and i have over 4k hours in the 'craft so now i look like a minecraft failure :(